Antiz96/Linux-Server/Services/UrlWatch.md

 Then, configure your GMail account to allow for "less secure" (password-based) apps to login:
 - Go to https://myaccount.google.com/
-- Click on "Sign-in & security"
+- Click on "Security", then "Applications passwords"
 - Scroll all the way down to "Allow less secure apps" and enable it, then generate a password for `urlwatch`

 Finally, run `urlwatch --smtp-login` and enter the password generated in the above step (it's not stored in the config file, but in your keychain).